Install on Linux

-Go to the download page of the MuseScore website.
+Go to the You do not have access to view this node page of the MuseScore website.
 Click on the link for the stable Fedora download and choose the correct rpm package for your architecture.

 Depending on your architecture, use one of the two sets of commands to install MuseScore

 su yum localinstall musescore-X.Y-1.fc10.i386.rpm

 If you have difficulty with sound, see Fedora 11 and sound